Reduce Stress to Boost Memory and Mental Sharpness

 High Cortisol Negatively Affects the Brain

-When stress becomes chronic and cortisol levels remain high, your brain and cognitive function take a hit.
+With repeated stressors, cortisol levels remain high, your brain and cognitive function take a hit.
 The areas that are especially vulnerable include the hippocampus, which plays a central role in memory, learning, and emotions; and the prefrontal cortex, which is involved in planning, decision making, problem solving, and other high-level cognitive functions.

 Prolonged exposure to excessive stress hormones also “desensitizes” the brain to cortisol, disrupting the normal stress response and worsening the effects of stress on memory and cognitive function.
 In other words, it makes it harder to cope with stressors in the future.

-Chronic Stress Impacts Memory and Cognitive Function
+Stress Impacts Memory and Cognitive Function

 How to Handle Stress Naturally